Diagnosis in child mental health

 Outlines ways in which practitioners can support healing and recovery in families affected by parental mental illness

-This webinar will explore some of the complexities involved when psychiatric labels are applied to children.
+This webinar explored some of the complexities involved when psychiatric labels are applied to children.

 A four-guide series on developmental differences intended for professionals supporting vulnerable children and their families.